 Paula has a degree in German Studies from Warwick University.
 Between 1996 and 1998 she completed a diploma in Organisational Development with NTL, the American organisation, which developed the T-group methodology, as well as other humanist approaches.
 She later complemented this approach with studies in psychology at Bolton University (UK).

 Between 1992 and 1999 Paula worked for Management Centre Europe (MCE), where she held a variety of positions, including that of Key Account Manager.
 In this capacity, she was responsible for managing projects across three continents for large clients, such as Finnair and Nokia.

 Paula trained as a coach with CTI (Coach Training Institute), a well-reputed organisation for accrediting coaches.
 She is also a member of ICF (International Coach Federation).
 Today her clients include organisations such as Engie (formerly GDF Suez), Essity (formerly known as SCA), CERN, Cargill, International Paper, CNP Partners (a Spanish insurance company) and Fazer (a Finnish confectionary/food company).

 Paula has significant experience in coaching and training others in acquiring facilitation skills.
 She has led a number of Train the Trainer workshops for people working for NGOs such as EveryChild and Plan International.
 These workshops were aimed at providing skills for individuals to lead training in anything from sponsorship processes to HIV-awareness in countries in Africa, Asia, South America and Eastern Europe.

 Paula’s approach to training is highly experiential and practical.
 It is based on a strong belief in the capacity of people to make a positive impact on the environment in which they work.

-Paula works primarily in English and French, and occasionally in German.
-She speaks also Spanish fluently and has a basic conversational level in Dutch and Swedish.
+Paula works primarily in English and French, frequently in Spanish and occasionally in German She has a good understanding and basic conversational level in Dutch and Swedish.